-Stefano Schiavon is an associate professor of architecture and civil and environmental engineering at UC Berkeley, and associate director of the UC Berkeley Center for Environmental Design Research (CEDR).
+Stefano Schiavon is a professor of architecture and civil and environmental engineering at UC Berkeley and associate director of the UC Berkeley Center for Environmental Design Research (CEDR).
 Schiavon’s research is focused on finding ways to reduce energy consumption in buildings while improving occupant health, well-being and productivity.
 He has researched sustainable architecture, air conditioning and satisfaction and has experience in laboratory measurements, post-occupancy evaluation and building performance simulation.

 Research interests: sustainable building design, building energy efficiency, indoor environment quality, well-being, thermal comfort, indoor air quality, mechanical systems, post-occupancy evaluation.